 - 1) There are participation plateaus or saturation rates for recycling programs.
 Curbside recycling programs report higher participation than drop off recycling programs.
 Convenience Centers that provide trash and recycling report higher participation than recycling-only drop off centers.
 Regardless of the collection system as long as the act of recycling is an optional behavior there will be limits to participation. - 2) A lack of understanding of market forces with respect to recycling programs.
 Recyclers assume all recyclables collected by the public or private collection programs generate revenue.
 This is true for high-value commodities.
-Other recyclables like glass are problematic to collect or actually cost a lot of money to recycle.
+Other recyclables like glass are problematic to collect or may actually cost a lot of money to recycle.
 Some materials are difficult to market for resale or can cause damage to the recyclers' equipment if placed in the same collection bins.
 Contamination from wishful recycling can ruin the loads, slow processing, and drive up costs.
-Glass recycling is problematic and it may need to be phased out.

-3) A lack of understanding and value placed on the economic importance of recycling.
+Glass recycling is problematic and it is being phased out of area public and private curbside collections due to an inability to recycle it once collected. - 3) A lack of understanding and value placed on the economic importance of recycling.
 High recycling rates and industry are linked.
 Manufacturers and other industry often locates where there is a large supply of raw materials.
 Successful recycling programs generate a plentiful and steady supply of raw materials.
 There are paper and container manufacturers located in or near Knox County in part because there is a good supply of recycled paper for their mill.
 Though there is data and anecdotal evidence to support the efficacy or recycling it remains a real challenge to convince people that participation in local recycling programs, the collection of recyclables by public and private entities, and the processing of recyclable material collected is a benefit to the local economy.